magento/devdocs/guides/v2.0/cloud/project/project-webint-basic.md

 Click either **CLI** or **Git** to display the appropriate clone command.
 Use the ![Copy to clipboard]({{ site.baseurl }}common/images/cloud_copy-to-clipboard.png) (Copy to clipboard) button to copy the command to the clipboard.

 ## Configure environment settings {#project-conf-env-set}
 You can set environment settings for the following table of settings.
-These settings affect your Starter environments and Pro Integration environments.
+These settings affect your Starter environments and Pro Development (Integration) environments.
 To modify settings for Pro plan Staging and Production environments, you need to enter a [Support ticket]({{page.baseurl}}cloud/bk-cloud.html#gethelp).
 <table>
 	<tbody>
 		<tr>